 How often should you run a content audit?

-Most teams should run a light audit continuously and a deeper one on a set cadence.
-Most recommendations land on every 3-6 months for a comprehensive review; an annual review is the minimum for most businesses.
+Most teams run a light audit on a continuous basis and a deeper one on a set cadence.
+Comprehensive reviews every 3-6 months are the common recommendation; an annual review is the minimum for most businesses.
 High-volume publishing sites benefit from quarterly cycles or more frequent checks on the most-visited pages.

-• monthly checks for high-value pages or volatile pages
+- Monthly checks for high-value pages or volatile pages (pricing, product features, competitive comparisons)

-The faster the market changes, the more often the audit should revisit critical pages.
+Fast-changing markets demand more frequent revisits of critical pages.
 Some situations call for an immediate review regardless of cadence: a major Google algorithm update, a product rebrand, a new market expansion or a noticeable drop in organic traffic.
-Waiting for the quarterly cycle when traffic has already dropped isn’t a viable plan.
+Waiting for the quarterly cycle when traffic has already dropped is not a viable plan.

 FAQ about content audits